GrahamCHill/GLFW-DearImGui-Vulkan-Template/README.md

-# DearImGui Vulkan Template (CMake)
+# Dear ImGui Vulkan Template (CMake)
 A template that uses Vulkan on Windows and MoltenVK on macOS that allows setting of application icon by the developer with convenience files.
-This is a relativly simple template file allowing you to develop from ocornut's [DearImGui](https://github.com/ocornut/imgui) GLFW+Vulkan template.
+This is a relativly simple template file allowing you to develop from ocornut's [Dear ImGui](https://github.com/ocornut/imgui) GLFW+Vulkan template.
-I will look at an SDL variant as a possible alternate windowing manager.
+If you would rather use SDL2 and Dear ImGUI, you can use the sister template I have created here [SDL2 variant](https://github.com/GrahamCHill/SDL2_Vulkan_Template)

 ### Currently supported platforms: